wp-plugins/somatic-framework/readme.txt

 == Changelog ==

 = 1.7.10 =
-* NEW: gallery field of attachments now supports editing of each attachment's title, caption, description
+* NEW: gallery field of attachments now supports editing of each attachment's title, caption, description and changing sort order!
 * FIX: colorbox overlays in admin have maxheight and maxwidth set
 * FIX: soma-public-jquery.js was failing and halting js when front-end colorbox was not enabled